helius-labs/airship/README.md

 ### **Cost-Effective with ZK Compression**

-Reduce the high costs of large-scale airdrops with ZK Compression technology, which minimizes data usage and lowers expenses.
+Reduce the high costs of large-scale airdrops with ZK Compression technology, which minimizes account usage and lowers expenses.
 More about ZK Compression [here](https://www.zkcompression.com/).

 ### **Two Versions Available**